 “We really need a culture of innovation…” –and so begins the familiar boardroom conversation that has engulfed businesses around the world.
 The reasons for cultivating innovation-capability within and throughout an organization are obvious; innovative thinking renders industry-changing products, services and processes.
 But why is ‘culture’ so crucial for innovation in the workplace?

-According to a 2018 study done by McKinsey & Company of over 1,000 organizations that encompassed more than three million individuals, an innovative culture matters because:
+According to a 2018 study done by McKinsey & Company of over 1,000 organizations that encompassed more than three million individuals, a culture of innovation matters because:

 - Innovative culture corresponds with better performance